-(1) Total estimated cash cost excludes the impact of proceeds from the sale of property and equipment and foreign currency impact.
+Total estimated cash cost excludes the impact of proceeds expected from the sale of property and equipment and foreign currency impact.

-The Company incurred nominal, none, and \$1.7 million of expenses related to a restructuring program associated with our 2019 acquisition of Automated Packaging Systems during the years ended December 31, 2022, 2021 and 2020, respectively.
-See Note 5, "Acquisition and Divestiture Activity," of the Notes for additional information related to our acquisitions.
+The Company also has restructuring programs related to acquisitions.
+We recorded less than \$1 million of expenses related to these programs within Restructuring charges in our Consolidated Statements of Operations during the years ended December 31, 2023, 2022 and 2021.
+See Note 5, "Acquisition and Divestiture Activity," for additional information related to recent acquisitions.